AndreasChristensen89/cleaner-copenhagen/README.md

 where and when they operate, a way to contact them with questions/requests for membership/general inquiries and comments.

 Bugs discovered during testing:
+I found the Google Developer Tool to not be stable in showing if the website responded correctly to different screensizes.
+Many times it would show that everything works fine and smoothly only to display something different the next time I open it.
+Similarly, it would show that something was off
+(footer not showing, lines out of bounds etc) only to show them correctly after closing and opening.